Why Kitchen Sink Plumbing Develops Hidden Leaks (Common Causes Explained)

 - Improper plumbing design

 When pressure remains elevated, even minor seal defects can become active leak points.
+If several fixtures in the home also bang, spit, or shut off with a thud, pressure stress may be affecting more than the kitchen sink connection.

 Water Hammer and Pressure Shock Effects